Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Discussion

 It should be also underlined the setting of our analysis was not the usual one for the consistency analysis.
-In our case the data does not come from the model since the model does not produce independent output.
+Indeed, in our formulation of the CRP model our parameter space is the space of partitions of $[n]$, which is changing with $n$.
+To perform a classical consistency analysis we need the parameter space to be fixed regardless of the number of observations.
+On the other hand, if we consider the DPMM formulation, in which the parameter space is the space of all possible realisations of the Dirichlet Process (i.e. the space of discrete measures on $\R^d$ with infinitely many atoms) then again our input should come from an \emph{infinite} mixture of normals, which was not the case in our examples.

 However some of our results from \cref{sec:basic} can be applied when the input sequence is a realisation of the DPMM.
-Indeed, the convexity result \cref{prop:MAPconv} do not have any assumptions on the data sequence.
+Indeed, the convexity result of \cref{prop:MAPconv} does not have any assumptions on the data sequence.
 As for \cref{prop:xmininter}, it requires the sequence of mean squared norms to be bounded.
-It is easy to prove (see Supplement A, Lemma A8) that for the realisation of the DPMM this assumption holds almost surely and hence for every $r>0$ the clusters intersecting $B(0,r)$ in the sequence of the MAP partitions constructed on the sample from DPMM are of size comparable with the number of observation and their number is bounded.
-However, some fundamental questions remain unanswered in this case (e.g. does the number of clusters tend to infinity?) and they are open for further investigation.
+It is easy to prove (see Supplement A) that for a realisation of the DPMM this assumption holds almost surely and hence for every $r>0$ the clusters intersecting $B(\bm{0},r)$ in the sequence of the MAP partitions constructed on the sample from DPMM are of size comparable with the number of observation and their number is bounded.
+However, some fundamental questions remain unanswered in this case (e.g. does the number of clusters in the MAP partition tend to infinity in this case?) and they are open for further investigation.

 Note that the machinery presented can be used for a~different task.
-The $P$-partitions that maximise the $\Delta$ function seem to be interesting objects in their own right.
+The $P$-partitions that maximise the function $\Delta$ seem to be interesting objects in their own right.
 Note that for dimension greater than 1 it seems to be extremely difficult to derive the maximisers simply by analytical means. \cref{thm:famconv} and~\cref{thm:distto0} give us a~convenient tool to examine those maximisers as they may be approximated by performing sampling from the posterior.
 This cannot be done faithfully as the normalizing constant in the formula~\eqref{eq:posterior} cannot be computed explicitly, however there are standard MCMC techniques that can be applied there (e.g. \cite{bib:neal}).
-Further examination of the maximisers of $\Delta$ function is left for future research.
+Further examination of the maximisers of the function $\Delta$ is left for future research.